tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 ## Unsupported Hashing Algorithm

 This section defines the "https://iana.org/assignments/http-problem-types#unsupported-hashing-algorithm" problem type {{PROBLEM}}.
-A resource MAY use this problem type in a response to a request, whose integrity or integrity preference fields reference a hashing algorithm that the resource can not or does not want to support for this request, and if the resource wants to indicate this problem to the sender.
+A server MAY use this problem type in a response to a request, whose integrity or integrity preference fields reference a hashing algorithm that the server can not or does not want to support for this request, and if the server wants to indicate this problem to the sender.

-The resource SHOULD provide the algorithm key of the unsupported algorithm in the `unsupported-algorithm` member and an array of the supported algorithms in the `supported-algorithm` member.
+The server SHOULD provide the algorithm key of the unsupported algorithm in the `unsupported-algorithm` member and an array of the supported algorithms in the `supported-algorithm` member.
 The value of this array are algorithm keys as registered in the "Hash Algorithms for HTTP Digest Fields" registry.

 The following example shows a response for a request with an integrity field utilizing an unsupported hashing algorithm `foo`.
 The response also includes a list of supported algorithms.